jfecher/ante/README.md

 ### Building

+> Attention!
+>
+> The following section is a bit of date in this rewrite of the compiler!
+> The rewrite currently _only_ has a single, non-optional backend for llvm 21-1!

-Ante currently optionally requires llvm 18.0 while building.
+Ante currently ~~optionally~~ requires llvm 21.1 while building.
 If you already have this installed with sources, you may be fine building with `cargo install --path .` alone.
 If cargo complains about not finding any suitable llvm version, you can either choose to build ante without the llvm backend via `cargo install --path . --no-default-features` or you can build llvm from